Ecommerce Growth

 We love what Mention did to close the loop.
 First, they sent NPS surveys with a unique traceable link through which they tracked unique customer responses.

-Upon that, they built custom emails for each of the three categories.
 To the promoters they sent a discounted upgrade, to the passives they sent a free demo for their product.
-With the detractors, they simply sent a thank you email and asked them how they can improve.

 The result?
 They reduced churn rate by half.